Skip to main content

 Less volatile than market

-Diamondback Energy Inc trades at a P/E ratio of 11.26, which is below the market average of approximately 20.
-This lower valuation could indicate the market has modest growth expectations, or it might represent an undervalued opportunity if the fundamentals are strong.
-Looking ahead, the forward P/E of 14.53 is higher than the current P/E, indicating analysts expect earnings to decline over the next year.
-The PEG ratio of 24.24 indicates a premium valuation even accounting for growth.
+Diamondback Energy, Inc. trades at a P/E ratio of 196.05, which is above the market average of approximately 20.
+This premium valuation suggests investors expect above-average growth or the company has competitive advantages justifying the higher multiple.
+Looking ahead, the forward P/E of 10.91 is lower than the current P/E, indicating analysts expect earnings to grow over the next year.
+The PEG ratio of 56.78 indicates a premium valuation even accounting for growth.

-With a beta of 0.61, Diamondback Energy Inc is less volatile than the overall market.
+With a beta of 0.39, Diamondback Energy, Inc. is less volatile than the overall market.
 This means when the market moves up or down by 10%, this stock typically moves less than 10% in the same direction.
 Lower beta stocks are often preferred by conservative investors seeking stability.
-The price-to-book ratio of 1.18 shows investors value the company above its book value, which often reflects intangible assets or growth prospects.
+The price-to-book ratio of 1.48 shows investors value the company above its book value, which often reflects intangible assets or growth prospects.

 Performance & Growth